langmuirproject/langmuir/joss/paper.md

 predict that for probes with large enough voltage, the slope
 $\mathrm{d}I^2/\mathrm{d}V=cn_e$ where $c$ is a known constant and $n_e$ is the electron density.
-Two or more probes can thus be used to calculate the slope and in turn the density [@jacobsen:2010].
+Two or more probes can thus be used to calculate the slope and in turn the density [@jacobsen].
 The accuracy of such methods is of course limited by the assumptions made in the analytical derivations.

-Instead, we take a more general point of view [@marholm:2020].
+Instead, we take a more general point of view [@marholm].
 A set of measurements $\{\hat I_p\}_{p=1}^N$ taken at voltages ${V_p}_{p=1}^N$ by probe(s) with a characteristic $I(V; \mathbf P)$, should follow this system of
 equations: